Family and Consumer Sciences (FACS)

 FACS 2387.
 Architectural Graphics For Int.
 3 Hours.

 The course focuses on the development of two-dimensional graphic representations of architectural design.
 Practical application is achieved through development of drafting skills and representational sketching.
 (2-2).
+Co-requisites: FACS 2364 and FACS 2386.
 Offered spring semesters.

 FACS 2388.
 Building Systems For Interiors.
 3 Hours.